linode/docs/docs/guides/development/version-control/using-gitlab-runners-with-linode-object-storage/index.md

     Verifying runner... is alive                        runner=wCG_zeGX
     ```

 At this point, you can return to the administrator interface for your GitLab instance and find the new runner listed.
-Since this tutorial uses a shared runner, you can find the runner listed under **Overview > Runners** from the **Admin** menu.
+Since this guide uses a shared runner, you can find the runner listed under **Overview > Runners** from the **Admin** menu.

 [![A shared runner listed in the GitLab instance administrator interface](gitlab-admin-runner_small.png)](gitlab-admin-runner.png)

-### Configuring the Runner
+### Configure the Runner

 The `config.toml` file created when you registered the runner in the previous step holds your runner's configuration.
 Within this file, you have access to global options, outside of any heading, and individual runners, each defined by a `[[runners]]` section heading.

 The registration process creates a simple default configuration.
 And for many use cases that configuration is sufficient.
 But for some more advanced usages or for adjusting the executor for your runner, you may want to modify these defaults to fit your needs.

 The range of options is extensive, allowing you to adapt runners to a wide range of needs.
-For a full coverage of options, you should refer to GitLab's [advanced configuration guide](https://docs.gitlab.com/runner/configuration/advanced-configuration.html).
+For full coverage of options, you should refer to GitLab's [advanced configuration guide](https://docs.gitlab.com/runner/configuration/advanced-configuration.html).

-The following covers some of the most important configuration options for autoscaling GitLab Runners, which the upcoming sections of this tutorial focus on.
+The following covers some of the most important configuration options for autoscaling GitLab Runners, which the upcoming sections of this guide focus on.
 You can also learn more about these in GitLab's guide on [autoscaling GitLab Runners](https://docs.gitlab.com/runner/configuration/autoscale.html).

 - The global `concurrent` option defines how many jobs the runner can execute simultaneously.
 For an autoscaling runner, you likely want this at a higher number than the default `1`.
 GitLab gives an example with `100`.